solomonbstoner/solomonbstoner/README.md

 ### Hi there 👋

 I am a Electrical and Electronics Engineering Junior in Singapore's Nanyang Technological University.
-My passion lies in software defined radio and wireless security.
-In my free time I participate in competition with friends, learn new concepts, and contribute to open source projects.
-I may also write an article or two on things I find interesting, which you can read on https://medium.com/@solomontan_68263.
+My passion lies in digital communication systems.
+This includes but is not limited to the design, implementation, maintenance and penetration testing of:
+1. Any of the 5 layers of the TCP/IP stack
+2. Wireless communication and cellular systems
+3. Enterprise networking
+4. Secure communication

+Do reach out to me!
+I am looking for opportunities at the junior/beginner level!
+- 📫 : solomonbstoner [at@] protonmail [dot.] ch
+- 😄 Pronouns: He/Him

 <!--
 **solomonbstoner/solomonbstoner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.